 Lent is the time in the Christian calendar destined for the spiritual preparation before Easter.
 It is about 40 days of purification and internal illumination.

-In the Catholic rite, Lent begins on Ash Wednesday and ends just before the Lord's Supper's Mass on Holy Thursday afternoon.
+Lent begins on Ash Wednesday in the Catholic rite and ends just before the Lord's Supper's Mass on Holy Thursday afternoon.
 The forty-day duration comes from various biblical references: The ordeal Jesus went through when he stayed for 40 days in the Judaean desert before his public mission, the 40 days of the universal flood, the 40 years of the march of the Israelite people through the desert, and the 40 years that the slavery of the Hebrews lasted in Egypt.

 Throughout Lent's season, Christians are called to strengthen their faith through various acts of penance and reflection.
 The practice of Lent dates back to the fourth century.
 It was a sad and boring time, marked by fasting and abstinence under the Catholic Church's mandate.

 Until 1966 the "Bula de Carne", could be issued in the parishes.
 Possession of this served to circumvent the prohibition of eating meat and reduce the time of fasting.
 Although you would own the "Bula de Carne", Fridays were compulsory abstinence, and food consumption was reduced to fruits, vegetables, fish, and legumes.

 Bula de Carne

 Between the XVI and XVII centuries, the first Spanish Recipe books appeared.
 On them, you can see how a kitchen used to work, the scarcity of those times, and the church's restrictions dictated in the Lenten diet.

 In that situation, chefs had to figure out how to make rich food with the ingredients they had and were allowed to use.

 Chickpeas with Cod and Spinach recipe, "Potaje de Vigilia"